Banner image placeholder

 About

-Khalid Ferji is an Associate Professor (HDR) in polymer chemistry at Université de Lorraine (ENSIC, LCPM).
-His research focuses on the design and self-assembly of functional polymers, with expertise spanning controlled radical polymerization, polysaccharide-based nanomaterials, and photo-RAFT PISA.
+His scientific expertise spans controlled radical polymerization, polymer self-assembly, polysaccharide-based nanomaterials, and photo-RAFT polymerization-induced self-assembly (PISA).
 He obtained his PhD in 2013 and his Habilitation (HDR) in 2022.

-Khalid has published over 40 research articles in international journals, and is the pedagogical coordinator of the Master’s program CHIPS at Université de Lorraine, where he initiated the AIPOly track at the interface of polymers and AI.
-Beyond research and teaching, he currently serves as President of the Eastern Section of the French Polymer Group (GFP), contributing to the structuring and visibility of the French polymer community.
+Khalid has authored more than 40 peer-reviewed publications and is the pedagogical coordinator of the Master’s program CHIPS at Université de Lorraine, where he initiated the AIPoly track at the interface of polymer science and artificial intelligence.
+He also serves as President of the Eastern Section of the French Polymer Group (GFP), contributing to the structuring and visibility of the French polymer community.

 Research Themes